ayushsubedi/next_burger_house/README.md

 # 🍔 🐔
-## Where should someone open a new burger house and crunchy fried chicken in Kathmandu?
+## Where should someone open a new *Burger House and Crunchy Fried Chicken* in Kathmandu?